-- As some will be referred to the service without their consent, services will play an active role in assisting families to engage with the service.
+- As some families will be referred to the service without their consent, services will play an active role in assisting families to engage with the service.
 This will include the development of a range of strategies to assist the voluntary engagement of families.
-A key feature of active engagement is meeting with families where they feel comfortable, often in their own homes and gaining trust by establishing consistent and reliable contact and non-judgmental support. - An assessment of family needs must be completed using the Family Assessment Summary Tool at case commencement, review and again at case closure.
-The assessments must be recorded in the ARC system as part of the family's records to support case planning and reporting on outcomes. - Services are responsible for the recruitment of appropriately qualified staff that will require specialist skills in the provision of intensive family support and counselling.
-Case management staff should hold relevant tertiary (university) qualifications, a Human Services qualification or equivalent. - On average, workers have a caseload of 18 to 23 families per year.
-It is anticipated that families with medium to high complex needs will access between 40 and 100 hours (six to nine months) of support overall (including travel, case coordination and direct service delivery).
-Hours will be longer for services that work with families in regional and remote areas given the additional imposts of travel. - A critical success factor of the program is the provision of integrated service provision through single case planning to support families experiencing vulnerability.
+A key feature of active engagement is meeting with families where they feel comfortable, often in their own homes and gaining trust by establishing consistent and reliable contact and non-judgmental support. - An assessment of family needs must be completed using the Family Assessment Summary Tool (FAST) at case commencement, review and again at case closure.
+The assessments must be recorded in the ARC system as part of the family's records to support case planning. - It is anticipated that families with medium to high complex needs will generally engage with IFS service for up to nine months.
+It is acknowledged that some families will require a longer period of intervention, particularly for families in regional and remote areas given the additional imposts of travel and potential lack of step down services. - A critical success factor of the program is the provision of integrated service provision through single case planning to support families experiencing vulnerability.
 Services use formal agreements and/or brokerage funds to procure other specialist or support services for the families referred for active intervention.
 IFS services in smaller communities with few or no support services available will provide the most critical of these services in-house.

 - Services are funded for brokerage.
-Brokerage funds will be used by service providers to purchase specialist services or goods that contribute to the overall needs and wellbeing of the child and family consistent with the outcomes and intentions of the family's support program and the family's case plan goals. - The spending of brokerage funds must be clearly linked to a family's case plan. - A brokerage fund of up to 5% of total grant funding is available.
+Brokerage funds will be used by service providers to purchase specialist services or goods that contribute to the overall needs and wellbeing of the child and family consistent with the family's case plan goals and the overall intentions of the family's support program. - The spending of brokerage funds must be clearly linked to a family's case plan.

+• A brokerage fund of up to 5% of total grant funding is available.

 - Services are required to submit financial and performance reports using the department's Procure to Invest (P2i) system. - Services are also required to enter data on the Advice, Referral and Case Management (ARC) system, a program developed specifically for the secondary family support service system.
 Services are required to enter the data on a regular basis so that data accurately reflects service delivery.
-In particular, all data needs to be up to date by the 8th day of the month.
+In particular, all data needs to be up to date by the eighth day of the month.

-- Hours spent by each worker with or on behalf of a family (i.e. if two workers meet with a family for one (1) hour, then the hour for each worker (total two (2) hours) will be recorded as time spent with or on behalf of that family). - Hours of travel directly attributed to a family (i.e. travelling to and from a visit to a family is considered work on behalf of a family).
+- Hours spent by each worker with or on behalf of a family i.e., if two workers meet with a family for one (1) hour, then the hour for each worker (total two (2) hours) will be recorded as time spent with or on behalf of that family. - Hours of travel directly attributed to a family (i.e., travelling to and from a visit to a family) is considered work on behalf of a family.

-A family is considered to be Aboriginal and/or Torres Strait Islander if a member of the family identifies as Aboriginal and/or Torres Strait Islander.
+• A family is considered to be Aboriginal and/or Torres Strait Islander if a member of the family identifies as Aboriginal and/or Torres Strait Islander.